Yes. There are a couple of ways to do this:

-Yes.
 You can store your file in a dataset with an opaque datatype, in which the opaque datatype's tag is set to the MIME type of the file, with a prefix of "Content-Type":

 Storing the file as a dataset with an opaque datatype will prevent datatype conversions from occurring when reading or writing.
 Putting the mime-type in the tag, with the "Content-Type:" prefix, gives users a standard place to look for the mime-type (and mimics the prefix that email headers use for storing the mime-type).

-Another way to do this is to store the file in the user block.
+You can store the file in the user block.
 The user block is a user definable data block at the beginning of an HDF5 file, which HDF5 ignores.
 There are utilities (h5jam, h5unjam) for writing to and extracting information from the user block.
-Also see the H5Pset_userblock API for creating a user block from within an application.
+See this page for how to use these tools:

 Also see the H5Pset_userblock function for creating a user block from within an application.
 The user block is a file creation property list (so it has to be done when creating the file).

 For example, in C this is how you can set the user block of size 512: